 Conclude the appraisal by summarising what has been discussed and who is responsible for actions moving forward.
 It would also be a good idea to plan when you will meet again for the next performance appraisal.
 This gives the employee clarity and allows you to start to develop a regular feedback habit.
 You can take this opportunity to ask the employee to give you feedback.

 When it comes to feedback and appraisals it’s important for small businesses to get the process right from the outset.
-Attracting and retaining talent has never been a more prevalent issue for businesses and a well executed performance appraisal is the key to showing your employees that they have a future within your company.
+Attracting and retaining talent has never been a more prevalent issue for businesses and a well-executed performance appraisal is the key to supporting & developing your team.